CmlLib/CmlLib.Core-wiki/en/cmllib.core/more-apis/rules.md

 var context = new RulesEvaluatorContext(LauncherOSRule.Current, []);
 ```

-If you want to simulate running in a different environment, you can initialize the `RulesEvaluatorContext` by yourself.&#x20;
+If you want to simulate running in a different environment, you can initialize the `RulesEvaluatorContext` by yourself.

 ```csharp
 var context = new RulesEvaluatorContext(new LauncherOSRule("windows", "64", "10.0"), []);